-Choosing hand sewing needles sizes and finding the right type of needle is a bit like finding a needle in a haystack if you don’t know what to look for.
-There are a variety of sizes and specialty needles used for hand sewing and a guide to these different options will certainly help every seamstress to find the right needle.
+Choosing the types of hand sewing needles and their sizes is a bit like finding a needle in a haystack if you don’t know what to look for.
+There are a variety of sizes and specialty needles used for hand sewing, and a guide to these different options will certainly help every sewer to find the best hand sewing needles.

 Further Reading: Sewing Machine Needle Guide

 This article will discuss the main 10 types of sewing needles and when you use each one.

 QUICK ANSWER: If all you need to do is quickly sew or repair some light to medium weight cotton fabric, all you need is a Sharps needle in a size matching your fabric.
 Purchase a packet of assorted sharps.

 Before we start discussing the different types and uses of hand sewing needles, it is important to know the 3 main parts and the terms used for them: